User Community Service Desk Downloads

 configure filter data step

-Running the monitoring project will automatically trigger the transformation plan.
-After the jobs have finished, the results of the transformation plans are found in the monitoring project Export tab.
+Running the monitoring project automatically triggers the transformation plan.
+After navigating to the monitoring project from which you initiated the transformation plan, select Run monitoring.
+After the jobs have finished, the results of the transformation plans are found on the monitoring project Export tab.

 finished post processing transformation plan